hamlim/react-preview-editor/README.md

 # React Preview Editor

-A live editor with a preview for code!
+React-Preview-Editor is a BYO live editor and preview for code.
+It is built on top of:

+- `react-simple-code-editor` and
+- `prism-react-renderer`

 ## Getting Started